 - After a major seismic event, Chelan County would likely experience disruptions in the flow of goods and services due to the destruction of major transportation infrastructure across the broader region. - Critical facility owners should be encouraged to create or enhance continuity of operations plans using the information on risk and vulnerability contained in this plan. - Damage to road systems in the planning area after an earthquake has the potential to significantly disrupt response and recovery efforts and lead to isolation of populations. - Due to limitations in current modeling abilities, the risk to critical facilities and infrastructure in the planning area from the earthquake hazard is likely understated.
-A more thorough review of the age of critical facilities, codes they were built to, and location on liquefiable soils should be conducted. - Earthquakes can cause conflagration of wooden homes and collapse of essential buildings such as fire stations. - Earthquakes could trigger other natural hazard events such as dam failures, levee failures and landslides, which could severely impact the planning area or regional critical facilities. - Geotechnical standards should be established that consider the probable impacts from earthquakes in the design and construction of new or enhanced facilities.

-- Major arterials in the planning area cross liquefiable soils and could be impassable after an event. - Model estimates indicate that debris removal from earthquake events would require over 4,000 truckloads, depending on the event scenario. - Natural hazards have a devastating impact on businesses.
+A more thorough review of the age of critical facilities, codes they were built to, and location on liquefiable soils should be conducted. - Earthquakes can cause conflagration of wooden homes and collapse of essential buildings such as fire stations. - Earthquakes could trigger other natural hazard events such as dam failures, levee failures and landslides, which could severely impact the planning area or regional critical facilities. - Geotechnical standards should be established that consider the probable impacts from earthquakes in the design and construction of new or enhanced facilities. - Major arterials in the planning area cross liquefiable soils and could be impassable after an event. - Model estimates indicate that debris removal from earthquake events would require over 4,000 truckloads, depending on the event scenario. - Natural hazards have a devastating impact on businesses.
 Of all businesses that close following a disaster, more than 43% never reopen, and an additional 29% close for good within the next two years.

 The Institute of Business and Home Safety has developed "Open for Business," which is a disaster planning toolkit to help guide businesses in preparing for and dealing with the adverse effects of natural hazards.
 The kit integrates protection from natural disasters into companies' risk reduction measures to safeguard employees, customers, and the investment itself.
-The guide helps businesses secure human and physical resources during disasters and helps to develop strategies to maintain business continuity before, during, and after a disaster occurs. - Over % of the planning area's building stock was built prior to 1994, when Zone 3 seismic standards were incorporated into the building code. - Residents are expected to be self-sufficient up to two weeks following a major earthquake without government response agencies, utilities, private sector services and infrastructure components.
+The guide helps businesses secure human and physical resources during disasters and helps to develop strategies to maintain business continuity before, during, and after a disaster occurs.

+- Residents are expected to be self-sufficient up to two weeks following a major earthquake without government response agencies, utilities, private sector services and infrastructure components.
 Education programs are currently in place to facilitate the development of individual, family, neighborhood and business earthquake preparedness.
 Government alone can never make this region fully prepared.
 It takes individuals, families, and communities working in concert with one another to truly be prepared for disaster. - There are likely additional faults in or around Chelan County that have not yet been discovered.